asm-shahadat/asm-shahadat.github.io/_pages/service.md

 -----------------

 * Student Program Committee
-  * 13th International Conference on the Theory of Information Retrieval SIGIR (ICTIR), 2023.
+  * 13th International Conference on the Theory of Information Retrieval with SIGIR (ICTIR), 2023.

 ------------
 * Reviewer